 Is acupuncture safe?

-Potential side effects of acupuncture can include:
+Side effects of acupuncture can be:

-- bleeding or bruising at puncture sites
+- bleeding or bruising

 - infection at puncture sites